moorepants/learn-multibody-dynamics/sympy.rst

    sm.simplify(A.LUsolve(b))

-But you'll have the best luck at simplifying if you use specific functions that target what type of expression you may have.
+But you'll have the best luck at simplifying if you use simplification functions that target the type of expression you have.
 The :external:py:func:`~sympy.simplify.trigsimp.trigsimp` function only attempts trigonometric simplifications, for example: